 Similar to the spousal communication privilege, the confessional privilege exists because society has deemed communication between a cleric and a confessor to be sacrosanct, and above reproach.
 If, for example, a husband could not confide in his wife without fear of reprisal, the marriage would lose any semblance of trust and, in many cases, fail.
 In a similar way, the relationship an individual has with leaders in his/her church is granted a level of trust and honor that exempts it from use at trial.
 Failure to protect this communication would almost certainly result in fewer confessions and the loss of important societal support for many.

 It should be noted that this privilege is not completely similar to another form of privileged communication – the attorney-client privilege.
 The purpose of that privilege is so that a client can receive the best possible legal defense (another time-honored tradition of our legal system).
-To require an attorney to report communications from his/her client would necessarily mean that the client would have to withhold information from the attorney, information which could exonerate him/her from the charges against him/her.
+To require an attorney to report communications from his/her client would necessarily mean that the client would have to withhold information from the attorney, information that could exonerate him/her from the charges against him/her.

 Speak to a Criminal Defense Attorney